htcondor/htcondor/docs/classad-attributes/machine-classad-attributes.rst

     this GPU.
     :index:`<name>OpenCLVersion<single: <name>OpenCLVersion; ClassAd machine attribute (for GPU resources)>` ``<name>OpenCLVersion``:
-    For Open CL devices, a string representing the manufacturer’s version number.
+    For Open CL devices, a string representing the manufacturer's version number.
     :index:`<name>RuntimeVersion<single: <name>RuntimeVersion; ClassAd machine attribute (for GPU resources)>` ``<name>RuntimeVersion``:
-    For CUDA devices, a string representing the manufacturer’s version number.
+    For CUDA devices, a string representing the manufacturer's version number.

 The following attributes are advertised for a machine in which